AlexSteiner30/Vertical-Farm/README.md

 2. **Access the Web Interface**
    - Open your browser and navigate to `http://localhost:4000` (or the configured port).
    - The index page displays active farms, power usage, recent activities, and sensor data graphs.

 3. **Manage Farms**
    - Use the sidebar to navigate between different farms.
    - Each farm page displays real-time sensor values, camera feed, and control options for the water and fan systems.
-   - Modify farm settings using the provided forms and save changes to update the database and devices in real-time.
+   - Modify farm settings using the provided forms and save changes to update the database and devices in real time.

 ## Troubleshooting
 - **ESP32 Camera Not Accessible**: Ensure the camera is connected to the same network and check port forwarding settings if accessing externally.
 - **Sensor Data Not Updating**: Verify connections between the Arduino and sensors, and ensure the web server is running.
-- **Database Connection Issues**: Check MongoDB service status and ensure the connection string in `config/db.js` is correct.
+- **Database Connection Issues**: Check MongoDB service status and ensure the connection string in `Server/server.js` is correct.

 ## Future Improvements
 - Implement authentication and user roles for better security.